vicjohnson1213/Ideas/README.md

 A website to create and manage tournaments as well as creating teams to sign up for tournaments.

+### The Witness Puzzle Solver

+### Twitter Bot for the Raspberry Pi

+The Office tweet bot has been out of tweets for a long time and should have something new.

 # Art Project Ideas

 ### Linoleum Printing